Protest.Art Knowledge Base

 - There's a large amount of free cardboard laying around.
 Use it.

-- Get mistint paint at a discount from local small businesses.
+- Get miss-tint paint at a discount from local small businesses.

 - Use your local library for flyer printouts